 What I love most about Jolyn’s blog is that she really does do all the work for me.
 I was curious how long this weekly process takes.
 She explained that it is tedious, but it is something anyone can do.
-She scours each weekly ad, and then searches coupon databases for coupons that match up to the sale prices.
+She scours each weekly ad and then searches coupon databases for coupons that match up to the sale prices.
 There is even a coupon database on her website.
 She assured me that it just takes attention to detail and persistence, week after week.
-She surprises herself when thinking how long she has been doing it!
+She surprises herself when thinking about how long she has been doing it!

 Assistance Creating Coupon Website

 This sounds like a ton of work for anyone, even more for a mom with young kids.
 I was curious if she had help.
 She has helpers now, simply out of necessity.
 She just couldn't keep up.
 Her friend Stacey prepares the Target post each week.
 Jenesa manages Aldi and Kroger, along with Meijer price drops.
 Stephanie helps to moderate the Facebook fan page.
 And Emily, out of the kindness of her heart, will share her finds at Meijer and Kroger.
 Jolyn appreciates Emily’s eye for deals!
 But Jolyn doesn’t leave out her dedicated readers.
 They share deals, too, making sure she doesn’t miss anything.

 Jolyn saves me hours and money each week.
 I was hoping for all this time she dedicates to helping us, that she at least earns a little money, too.
 She assured me that she does or she wouldn't be able to continue.
 She uses ads in the sidebar and email.
 These help provide income to afford the costs of website hosting and technical support.
 She is also an "affiliate" of different companies.
 Sometimes when she recommends a deal, she will earn a small percentage in return for the recommendation.